campusrover/fiducial_pick_and_place/README.md

     </kbd>
 </p>

-Overlaid with the model of the robot, the picture looks like this:
+Overlaid with the model of the robot, the image looks like this:

 <p align="center">
     <kbd>